idrevnii/typescript-template/README.md

 ## Commands

+All commands below are written with `yarn` but you can also use `npm run`.

-- `develop` Will run nodemon, which will keep watch for changes in src and will restart your project
+- `yarn develop` Will run nodemon, which will keep watch for changes in src and will restart your project
-- `build` Builds your project to ES5 JS
+- `yarn build` Builds your project to ES5 JS
-- `start` Builds and start your project
+- `yarn start` Builds and start your project
-- `lint` Launches ESLint for linting your code
+- `yarn lint` Launches ESLint for linting your code
-- `format` Launches Prettier for format your code
+- `yarn format` Launches Prettier for format your code